This post may contain affiliate links. Please read our disclosure policy.

 How to Make Lemon Frosting

-1. Beat butter until fluffy.
-Use an electric mixer on medium speed and beat the butter for 1-2 minutes, until whipped and fluffy.
+1. Beat butter.
+In a stand mixer or using a hand mixer, beat the butter on medium speed for 1-2 minutes, until light and fluffy.

 Lemon Frosting Recipe Variations